MASISKAR/el_aap/README.md

 Pre Running
 ===========
-We assume that you already have a running Elasticsearch and MongoDB, setting up these is out of scope, and described well enough on other places.
+We assume that you already have a running Elasticsearch and MongoDB, setting up these is out of scope, and described well enough in other places.

 First Run
 =========
-Before the first run you have to create a default user, and all the required indexes this is done via:
+Before the first run, you have to create a default user and all the required indexes, this is done via:

     el_aap_api indicies
     el_aap_api create_admin